syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Removed unused animation assets
   - Commented on resume and InActive app life cycle to pause the audio
   - Video player screen only bottom of the screen will scroll not the video

+- 26/2/2024
+  - Bug fixes from search screen are fixed from both back-end and front-end